 DP16811 Information, Intermediaries, and International Migration

-Job seekers often face substantial information frictions related to potential job quality.
-This is especially true in international labor markets, where intermediaries match prospective migrants with employers abroad.
-We conducted a randomized trial in Indonesia to explore how information about intermediary quality shapes migration choices and outcomes.
-Information reduces the migration rate, lowering use of low-quality intermediaries.
-However, workers who migrate receive better pre-departure preparation and have higher-quality job experiences abroad, despite no change in occupation or destination.
-Information does not change intentions to migrate or beliefs about the return to migration or intermediary quality.
-Nor does selection explain the improved outcomes for workers who choose to migrate with the information.
-Together, our findings are consistent with an increase in the option value of search: with better ability to differentiate offer quality, workers become choosier and ultimately have better migration experiences.
-This offers a new perspective on the importance of information and matching frictions in global labor markets.
+Job seekers face substantial information frictions, especially in international labor markets where intermediaries match prospective migrants with overseas employers.
+We conducted a randomized trial in Indonesia to explore how information about intermediary quality shapes migration outcomes.
+Holding access to information about the return to choosing a high-quality intermediary constant, intermediary-specific quality disclosure reduces the migration rate, cutting use of low-quality providers.
+Workers who do migrate receive better pre-departure preparation and have improved experiences abroad, despite no change in occupation or destination.
+These results are not driven by changes in beliefs about average provider quality or the return to migration.
+Nor does selection explain improved outcomes for those who migrate with quality disclosure.
+Together, our findings are consistent with an increase in the option value of search: with better ability to differentiate offer quality, workers search longer, select higher-quality intermediaries, and ultimately have better migration experiences.